jfcloutier/karma_system/README.md

 The name of the software system under development is Karma.
 [Why the name](https://en.wikipedia.org/wiki/Karma)

-> Karma [...] is a concept of action, work, or deed, and its effect or consequences> In Indian religions, the term more specifically refers to a principle of cause an> effect, often descriptively called the principle of karma, wherein individual> intent and actions (cause) influence their future [...]
+> Karma [...] is a concept of action, work, or deed, and its effect or consequences.
+In Indian religions, the term more specifically refers to a principle of cause and effect, often descriptively called the principle of karma, wherein individual intent and actions (cause) influence their future [...]

 The objective of this project is to realize *artificial agency*.